dwb/dwb.github.com/koenigsrufen.md

 4. Playing of tricks
 5. Scoring

+It should be noted, there are two sorts of "points" in Königsrufen.
+Cards have points values which are often used to determine which side wins one particular game.
+Games have points values which originally corresponded to amounts of money: the game scoring system arose out of people pushing money across the table.
+Königsrufen in Cheltenham is not played for money, so it is simulated with game points - the sum of all players' ongoing scores at any point in time should be zero.

+There are always two sides in a game (apart from in Trischaken, which is "every player for themselves", and will be explained later): declarer, and if they are playing with one, their partner; and the defenders.
+The two sides always win or lose as one, and each player gains or loses the same number of points as every other player on their side.

 ### The Cards

 A 54-card Austrian Tarock pack is used.
 Packs of the same design are used in Hungary, the Czech Republic and Slovenia under the very similar names "Tarokk" and "Tarok".
 A pack of the same composition is also known in Germany, but is called a "Cego" pack (for the game of the same name), and the pack called "Tarock" in Germany is unsuitable -- it has only 36 cards.